 Yes and no. There is no Kindle-formatted copy, although that may be available eventually.
 As I understand it, you can read PDFs on the Kindle if you need to.
 So, sorta!

-The books are shipping out by August 15, so pretty soon!
+Check the the order page, which will have the most current shipping info.
 The PDF link is delivered right away so check your email (and make sure it didn’t get stuck in the spam filter).

 - If the “Kindle Price” is $0.00, click “Buy now with 1-Click” (or the add to cart button, if you don’t have 1-Click ordering enabled).
 It will be yours FREE to keep forever and ever–or not, if it sucks.

-- DO NOT CLICK “Read for Free” unless you already have or want to buy Kindle Unlimited.
+- DO NOT CLICK “Read for Free” unless you want or already have Kindle Unlimited.

-- Don’t fuss at us if you see the post a few hours later and the Kindle price is now $2.99.
+- Don’t fuss at us if, by the time you see the post, the Kindle price is now $2.99.
 We’re seriously not trying to trick you.
 Curse Zuckerberg instead.

 - Yes, it’s confusing!
 We do not control Amazon.
 Curse Bezos instead.

-PLEASE just put your questions on the Facebook page where more people can help out and benefit from the answers you get too, okay?
+Please put your questions on the Facebook page where more people can help and may benefit from the discussion as well, okay?

 If you have a low carb related question, please post it to the wall.
 If you need to get in touch with Dixie (page owner) personally and privately, then use the contact form here.
 Thanks for understanding.

 Here’s the absolute, God’s-honest truth: It’s not personal, it’s math.
-Every second we spend arguing or refereeing or moderating or second-guessing ourselves after getting chewed out on the interwebz is a second we are not spending on our real mission: finding great, low carb recipes and information to share!
+Every minute spent arguing or refereeing or moderating or second-guessing myself after getting chewed out on the interwebz is a second not spent on the real mission: finding great, low carb recipes and information to share!